PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I don't care for being stolen," said Asarah

 "Yes, you are right.
 I have stolen her, fair and square, and she is mine.
 And you have come to fight for her.
 Fine.
-Take you pick of my creatures you see here before you.
+Take your pick of my creatures you see here before you.
 You may fight any one of them for her hand.
 Then, if you win, you may fight the rest of them.
 And then, if you defeat all of them, you may do battle with me."

 "No," began Boltac.